wp-plugins/nextgen-facebook/readme.txt

 	* Fixed CSS for the Custom Settings metabox to re-enable on hover highlight for the 'Header Tags Preview' tab.
 	* Removed a warning in the Free version when Twitter Cards are enabled in WordPress SEO (the Free version does not provide Twitter Cards, so no conflict exists).
 * Enhancements
-	* **[Code refactoring](http://en.wikipedia.org/wiki/Code_refactoring) for several NgfbHead class methods**, allowing for future coding of category/tag/taxonomy custom settings.
+	* **[Code refactoring](http://en.wikipedia.org/wiki/Code_refactoring) for several NgfbHead class methods**, allowing for future coding of category / tag / taxonomy custom settings.
 	* Added a new `get_header_array()` method, and moved most of the code from `get_header_html()` into this new method.
 	* Renamed the 'Meta Tag List' metabox on the Advanced settings page to 'Header Tags List'.
 	* Added 'link rel author' and 'link rel publisher' checkboxed to the 'Header Tags List' options.